brentjayingram/brentjayingramdotcom/src/pages/portfolio/project-3.md

 ---
 title: Motivational Speaker website
+subtitle: >-
-subtitle: This responsive website was built for a national speaker and author.
+  This responsive website was built for a national speaker and author.
 It was built completely from scratch using ReactJS and Gatsby.
 date: '2019-04-08'
 thumb_image: images/portfolio3.png
-thumb_image_alt: A yellow retro telephone on a yellow background
+thumb_image_alt: A man in front of yellow background
 image: images/portfolio3.png
 image_alt: A yellow retro telephone on a yellow background
 seo:
   title: Motivational Speaker website
+  description: >-
-  description: This responsive website was built for a national speaker and author.
+    This responsive website was built for a national speaker and author.
 It was built completely from scratch using ReactJS and Gatsby.
   extra:
     - name: 'og:type'
       value: website